 Jellyfish bodies are truly bizarre.
 They are boneless, eyeless, brainless, and heartless.
 These are not horrible personality traits, but true facts about these confounding critters!

-You’ll also find that jellyfish squirt water from here, too, but not in defence – it’s so that they can move along.
+You’ll also find that jellyfish squirt water from here, too, but not in defense – it’s so that they can move along.
 However, they would just be drifting and bobbing along aimlessly!

 Believe it or not, there have been multiple occasions where jellyfish have shut down nuclear power reactors.
 That’s because they can sweep aimlessly into water intake pipes, which can lead into nuclear reactors.
 That, of course, leads to a particularly sticky end for the jellyfish, and a frustrating shutdown for nuclear technicians.